KevinYameogo/KevinYameogo/README.md

 ### Hello, world!
 I am Kevin!

 🧑🏿‍💻 Aspiring Software Engineer sharing my journey with the world
-👨🏿‍🎓 Junior in computer science major at the university of St.John's, New York
+👨🏿‍🎓 Senior in computer science major at the university of St.John's, New York
 ⚙️ I recently deployed a website that makes attending events much easier, check it out [here](https://eventoall.com/)
 🔎 Currently learning Typescript, and Node.js
 ⚔️ I'm open to collaborating on different kinds of project!